-To analyze data from a data source, files must be formatted into physical datasets in Dremio Cloud.
-You can then create virtual datasets from one or more physical datasets.
+To analyze data from a data source, files must be formatted into tables in Dremio Cloud.
+You can then create views from one or more tables.
 The following figure shows how data is represented in Dremio Cloud.

-A physical dataset (PDS) is a table representation of the data in your source.
-A PDS cannot be modified by Dremio Cloud.
-A PDS is represented by the icon .
+A table contains the data from your source, formatted as rows and columns.
+A table cannot be modified by Dremio Cloud.
+A table is represented by the icon .

 Maximum Number of Leaf Columns in a Table